The Job of Pastry Chef, Bread Baker, Dessert Maker

 Job Description for a Pastry Chef

-In a formal professional kitchen managed according to the French brigade system, a pastry chef or baker is one of a number of station chefs, sometimes called line cooks.
-But the job of pastry chef, patissier, is a fairly important one.
-Besides preparation of particular desserts, a pastry chef may also bake a variety of breads, and even be responsible for developing a comprehensive dessert menu in concert with the executive chef, whose job it would be to mastermind the overall menu.
+In addition to preparing particular desserts, a pastry chef may also bake a variety of breads, and even be responsible for developing a comprehensive dessert menu in concert with the executive chef, whose job it would be to mastermind the overall menu.

-General requirements and duties of a pastry chef include:
+General requirements and duties of a pastry chef include: baking students

 • Responsible for creation of baked goods and desserts applicable to the restaurant menu.